freeCodeCamp/freeCodeCamp/curriculum/challenges/english/04-data-visualization/d3-dashboard/part-5.english.md

 ## Description
 <section id='description'>

 Next, add a container for the dashboard.
 Put an empty `div` element in the body with class of `dashboard`.
+You will be appending all the dashboard elements to this div.
 </section>

 ## Instructions